Banananaman91/ScriptableDialogueSystem/README.md

 An example scene can be found in ScriptableDialogueSystem > Example > Scene

+## Updated 1.1.0

+Added UnityEvents to DialogueObjects.
+Now response triggers will call the events assigned to DialogueObjects and those inherited from DialogueObjects.
+This allows users to more easily fill out customisable events in the inspector directly.

 ## How to add dialogue

 Firstly, you need to create a type that will be used to initialise dialogue, such as an interactable.
 This type will inherit from DialogueObject (ScriptableDialogueSystem > Editor > DialogueTypes).
 DialogueObject will provide the necessary fields, at which point you create the way you want them to run.